Skip to article frontmatterSkip to article content

 <Figure size 640x480 with 2 Axes>

-Figure 3:Sound speed in the Universe as a function of the scale factor aa.
+Figure 4:Speed of sound in the Universe as a function of the scale factor aa.
 The slight decrease between equivalence and decoupling is given by equation (48) (see box).
-The calculation is inaccurate when we enter the non-linear regime of structure growth, i.e. when δ1\delta \sim 1 (shaded region).
-In addition, also around this redshift, the baryon gas is heated by stellar radiation, so the temperature of the baryons no longer evolves in a2a^{-2}.
+The calculation is inaccurate when we enter the non-linear regime of structure growth i.e. when δ1\delta \sim 1 (shaded region).
+Moreover, around this redshift also, the baryon gas is heated by stellar radiation so the baryon temperature no longer evolves as a2a^{-2}.

-The solutions to the perturbation evolution equation (38) will be studied next semester, but we can already study their behaviour from their dispersion relation.
-Let’s look for plane wave solutions of the form :
+The solutions to the perturbation evolution equation (38) will be studied in the next semester, but we can already study their behavior from their dispersion relation.
+Let us look for plane wave solutions of the form:

 δei(ωtkσσ)\delta \propto e^{i(\omega t - \vec k_\sigma \cdot \vec \sigma)}

-and study the solutions in the Fourier domain.
-The dispersion relation is written :
+and study the solutions in Fourier domain.
+The dispersion relation is written:

 ω2+2iHωcs2a2kσ2=4πGρ0-\omega^2 + 2 i H \omega - \frac{c_s^2}{a^2} k^2_\sigma = 4 \pi \GN \rho_0

-.
-By neglecting the damping term (of the order of the age of the Universe) in front of the characteristic time of evolution of the perturbations (ωH\omega \gg H), we end up with :
+By neglecting the damping term (of the order of the age of the Universe) compared to the characteristic time of perturbation evolution (ωH\omega \gg H), we arrive at:

 ω2=cs2(kr24πGρ0cs2)\boxed{\omega^2 = c_s^2 \left( k_r^2 - \frac{4\pi \GN \rho_0}{c^2_s}\right) }

-where kσ=2π/χ=akrk_\sigma = 2 \pi / \chi = a k_r.
-This is the same dispersion relation as for electromagnetic waves in a plasma.
-We define the Jeans wavelength (The Royal Society (1902)) kJk_J and the Jeans length λJ\lambda_J by :
+with kσ=2π/χ=akrk_\sigma = 2 \pi / \chi = a k_r.
+This is the same dispersion relation as that of electromagnetic waves in a plasma.
+We define the Jeans wavenumber (The Royal Society (1902)) kJk_J and the Jeans length λJ\lambda_J by:

-As the λ scale evolves with the expansion (λa\lambda \propto a) as well as the Jeans length, the discussion is not easy to conduct along the history of the Universe.
-Let’s define MM the mass in a sphere of radius λ, conserved with expansion, and compare it with the mass of Jeans MJM_J.
+Since the scale λ\lambda evolves with expansion (λa\lambda \propto a) as well as the Jeans length, the discussion is not easy to conduct along the history of the Universe.
+Let us define M=4πρ0λ3/3M=4\pi \rho_0\lambda^3/3 the mass in a sphere of radius λ\lambda, conserved with expansion, and compare it to the Jeans mass MJM_J:

-Plotting the Jeans mass as a function of the scale factor aa allows us to predict which structures can collapse gravitationally and which are prevented from growing Figure 4 (Weinberg (1989) p.
+The plot of the Jeans mass as a function of the scale factor aa allows us to predict which structures can collapse gravitationally and those whose growth is prevented Figure 5 (Weinberg (1989) p.
 565).

 <Figure size 640x480 with 2 Axes>